 From a young age, John Paul Getty III was something of an embarrassment for the family.
 Raised in Rome while his father worked for the Italian division of the company, Getty III was kicked out of a number of English boarding schools, once for painting the hallway of his school in a stunt inspired by news reports of the Manson Family.

 By the age of 15, Getty III was living a bohemian lifestyle, taking part in left-wing demonstrations, going to nightclubs, and drinking and smoking to excess.
-He supported himself through selling art and jewelry he created and posing nude for magazines.
+He supported himself by selling art and jewelry he created and posing nude for magazines.

-He was arrested at one point for hurling a Molotov cocktail during a Left-wing demonstration, and had smashed up countless cars and motorbikes.
+He was arrested at one point for hurling a Molotov cocktail during a left-wing demonstration, and had smashed up countless cars and motorbikes.

-Kidnapped And Ransomed
+Kidnapped And Ransomed Off The Streets Of Rome

 When his mother protested that she did not have that kind of money as she had been divorced from J. Paul Getty Jr. for over nine years, the kidnappers reportedly said, “Get it from London.”
 This was a reference to her ex-husband and ex-father-in-law who lived there.